sergiocontrino/docs/on gff.md

 </source>
 ```

-if you deal with human data, then you need to check also the setting in *bio/core/src/main/resources/gff_config.properties*
+if you deal with human data, then you need to check also the file
+*bio/core/src/main/resources/gff_config.properties*
 where there are some default settings.

 **important**: the third field must be a feature that is modelled in the mine.